Preface

 interesting knobs you can turn by editing the file and opening a new shell (or

-by sourcing ~/.bashrc
+by sourcing ~/.bashrc with the . command).

 Ideally, you're now comfortable in the shell and have a good grasp of the kinds of things it can do: If not, don't worry!
 As always throughout this guide, experience is the best way to learn.
 Everything will become easier with repetition, practice, and conversations with other computer-touchers.
 Enjoy!